Hong Kong Court of Final Appeal: Role of the court

-Based on the one country, two systems principle, Hong Kong retains a high degree of autonomy and maintains its own legal system.
-The Court of Final Appeal was established on 1 July 1997 in Central, Hong Kong.
-Since then, it has served as the court of last resort; the court has the power of final adjudication with respect to the law of Hong Kong as well as the power of final interpretation over local laws including the power to strike down local ordinances on the grounds of inconsistency with the Basic Law.
+Based on the one country, two systems principle, Hong Kong retains a high degree of autonomy and, in most areas, maintains its own legal system.

+The Court of Final Appeal was established on 1 July 1997 and since then, it has served as the court of last resort.
+The court has the power of final adjudication with respect to the law of Hong Kong as well as the power of final interpretation over local laws—including the power to strike down local ordinances on the grounds of their inconsistency with the Basic Law.

-However, this power is not absolute; the court's decisions can be overturned by the Chinese government via a controversial process known as an "interpretation" via Article 158 of the Basic Law.
+The court's decisions can, however, be overturned by the Chinese government via a controversial process known as an "interpretation" via Article 158 of the Basic Law.

-The Court of Final Appeal has no original jurisdiction; an appeal has to originate from the High Court (either from the Court of Appeal or the Court of First Instance).
+The Court of Final Appeal has no original jurisdiction; an appeal has to originate from the High Court (either from the Court of Appeal or, more rarely, from the Court of First Instance).

 Court structure

 Judges

-The Court of Final Appeal is made up of the Chief Justice, at least three Permanent Judges, and at most 30 non-permanent Judges who can come from Hong Kong or any overseas common law jurisdiction.
+The Court of Final Appeal is made up of the Chief Justice, at least three Permanent Judges, and at most 30 non-permanent Judges who can come from Hong Kong or from any overseas common law jurisdiction.
 Under the Basic Law, Hong Kong remains a common law jurisdiction; Article 92 of the Basic Law allows judges from other common law jurisdictions to be recruited and serve in the judiciary as non-permanent judges (NPJs).
 To date, NPJs appointed to the court have served in the judiciaries of England and Wales, Australia, New Zealand, Canada, and Scotland.
 Aside from the Chief Justice, there is no nationality requirement for any of the permanent or non-permanent judges.

 Demographics

 As of 2025, no woman has ever served as Chief Justice or as a permanent judge.
 Baroness Hale and Beverly McLachlin, who were both appointed as overseas non-permanent judges on 30 July 2018, were the first women to sit on the court.

-Since 1997, a total of 11 individuals have held positions as chief justices or permanent judges.
+Since 1997, a total of 11 individuals have held positions as chief justice or permanent judge.
 Of these, 8 obtained their law degree in the United Kingdom, including 2 from Oxford University (Henry Litton and Charles Ching) and 1 from Cambridge University (Andrew Li)).
 3 judges graduated from the University of Hong Kong (Andrew Cheung, Patrick Chan and Johnson Lam).
 Andrew Cheung also holds a Master of Laws from Harvard University, making him the only judge with a degree from the United States.
-Additionally, 8 judges were previously QCs or SCs.
+Of the 11, eight of the judges were previously QCs or SCs.

-With the exception of Henry Litton, Joseph Fok and Roberto Ribeiro, who are Eurasian, and Kemal Bokhary, who is of Pakistani descent, all permanent judges have been of Chinese ethnicity.
+With the exception of Henry Litton, Joseph Fok and Roberto Ribeiro, who are Eurasian, and Kemal Bokhary, who is of Pakistani descent, all permanent judges have been of Chinese ethnicity, including each of the chief justices.

 Judicial assistants

-Since 2009, under the auspices of the then-Chief Justice Andrew Li, judicial assistants have been appointed to provide support and assistance to its judges.
+Since 2009, under the auspices of the then-Chief Justice Andrew Li, judicial assistants have been appointed to provide legal support and research assistance to the judges of the court.